-How much of what follows is true, I can’t honestly say.
+I can’t honestly be sure how much of what follows is true.
 Memory is no longer a good friend.
 Among the known-knowns is that it started in Kings Cross, London, at lunchtime on Tuesday 9 October 2012.
 I was eating a sandwich in a quiet part of my workplace when a buzzing sound came into my right ear.
 At first it was simply annoying, then it became a pest, a real fucker of a noise.
 Faster, louder, harder, the sound drilled on and on to become an ugly grind.
 I gripped my skull with both hands, as if that might make it go away.
-No.

 Something was wrong.
 I felt nauseated.
 My vision was blurred.
 I tried to stand, but fell back in the chair deflated, puzzled and detached from any familiar reference points I might have found useful in making sense of these sensations.